We all know the storyline.

 2. Investigative lead

-Your incident management team can’t effectively respond to incidents without an investigative lead to provide a clear understanding and interpretation of the actual risk event, so you can brainstorm and implement viable solutions and action plans for preventing or mitigating future events like the one experienced.
+Your incident management team can’t effectively respond to incidents without an investigative lead to provide a clear understanding and interpretation of the actual risk event.
+Ensuring you have one on your team means you can brainstorm and implement viable solutions and action plans to prevent — or mitigate — future events.

 Characteristics your investigative lead should have: